Skip to Content

 Spiral staircase inside the bunker

-A word of warning; during busy times and especially in the morning, this area attracts a large crowd.
+A word of warning: this area attracts a large crowd during busy times and especially in the morning.
 Be patient and wait your turn to capture your selfies and those gorgeous photos of Waikiki.

 Descending The Diamond Head Summit Trail

 Since we reached the summit by the left route, we descended by the right path and down the stairs of doom.
-It was so much easier to walk down, and I was thankful we chose not to walk up that way.
+Walking down was so much easier, and I was thankful we chose not to walk up that way.

 The stairs were surprisingly empty as we walked down, and it was a perfect opportunity to capture some shots of these stairs.
 Now, you’d think the walk down was more straightforward, but not so after the rainfall.